HACCPGlossary

 Q4.
 What evidence convinces auditors that HACCP is effective?

-A clear line from plan to practice: calibrated instruments; CCP records with signatures and audit trails; rapid retrieval of genealogy and label scans; trend charts for challenges, EM, excursions, and corrective actions; and closure evidence for related CAPAs.
+A clear line from plan to practice: calibrated instruments; CCP records with signatures and audit trails; rapid retrieval of genealogy and label scans; trend charts for challenges, EM, excursions, and corrective actions; closure evidence for related CAPAs; and demonstrated Mock Recall performance.

 Q5.
 Where do distribution and transport fit?